Grifsar/100-days-of-code/log.md

 **Link to work:** See project2 folder

 ### Day 6: June 30, 2022

 **Today's Progress**: Some light error handling, mostly just giving the user a message when something goes wrong.
 I also added more comments and styles.
-Realized that the

 **Thoughts:** I was feeling kind of down today and so I ended up focusing more on adding a little bit more styles and comments.
 I need to figure out what I want to do for the next project.
 I think I need a bit more practice before I switch over to practicing with one of the major JS frameworks.
 I also need to decide with framework to focus on as I'm a bit more familiar with Angular, but I get the feeling that there are more React jobs out there.

 **Link to work:** See project1 and project2 folders

+### Day 7: July 1, 2022

+**Today's Progress**:  Just some string review and practice

+**Thoughts:** I'm starting think that one of the harder parts of this challenge is going to be picking projects to do for it.
+There are, obviously, lots of options out there.
+My main goal with this is to work more with Javascript so I don't actually feel too bad about how today went

+**Link to work:** Project 3